In this article:

 - Your bank or credit union: While many banks don't offer personal loans, it doesn't hurt to ask your bank or credit union if there are any borrowing options available.
 You may be able to get the money quickly deposited into your account rather than waiting for a transfer.

 - Assistance from your creditors: If you don't have enough money to pay all your bills, contact your creditors and ask about hardship options.
 They may be able to temporarily reduce your interest rate or payment amount, or pause your payments.
 Lenders may also be able to place your loans in deferment or forbearance.
 You do not have to make loan payments when a loan is in deferment or forbearance, and the lender will not report late payments to the credit bureaus.
-In addition, they may report the account to Experian with a statement that indicates you have been affected by a natural or declared disaster, which can help protect your credit history and credit scores.

 - Friends and family: Mixing personal relationships and finances doesn't always turn out great, but it's something to consider.
 When borrowing money from family, be sure to set clear expectations, and even write up a contract with the terms you both agree on.